A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Experimental results

-Tables \ref{tab-lena-men-house-noise-s} and \ref{tab-7love13-noise-s} show the SSIM values between the edge maps of noiseless images and the edge maps of the noisy images.
-The closer the SSIM value is to 1, the better performance of the algorithm is.
-From the SSIM values in these tables, we obtain the following conclusions. \begin{itemize} \item From the SSIM values in Table \ref{tab-lena-men-house-noise-s}, our proposed algorithm gives a better performance than the other methods.
-For Poisson and Salt \& Pepper, the noise reduction effect of the proposed method is more robust than the other five methods.
-While for Gaussian and Speckle, the proposed menthod is still in the top three.
+{Tables \ref{tabS-2} shows the SSIM values between the ground truth and the edge maps of the noisy images of Fig. \ref{TU2}.
+We know that the closer the SSIM value is to 1, the better performance of the algorithm is.
+From the average SSIM values in the table, the proposed method was optimal and improved by $9.9\%$, $8.4\%$, $12.3\%$, and $12.6\%$, respectively, compared with the second-place method (MDPC) under four noise conditions.}

-\item Table \ref{tab-7love13-noise-s} shows that the SSIM value of the proposed method is closest to 1.
-Therefore, the proposed method's noise immunity is the best. \end{itemize}
+{Table \ref{tabP-3} shows the average PSNR value of experimental results of Fig. \ref{TU3}.
+The PSNR value of the proposed method is the highest, and is $3.1\%$, $6.3\%$, $3.3\%$, and $2.3\%$ higher than that of the second-place method (Prewitt) under four noise conditions.}